psychiatric-genomics-consortium/mdd-rmUKBB/README.md

 ## Data Availability

-Meta-analyzed summary statistics excluding 23andMe is available for [download from the PGC](https://www.med.unc.edu/pgc/results-and-downloads/mdd/) as "TBD" (checksum: TBD).
-Results including 23andMe is available by contacting the PGC [Data Access Committee](https://www.med.unc.edu/pgc/shared-methods/open-source-philosophy/)
+Meta-analyzed summary statistics excluding 23andMe will be available for [download from the PGC](https://www.med.unc.edu/pgc/results-and-downloads/mdd/) as "TBD" (checksum: TBD).
+Results including 23andMe will be available by contacting the PGC [Data Access Committee](https://www.med.unc.edu/pgc/shared-methods/open-source-philosophy/)

 ## Requirements